-Microsoft business cloud services and commercial support are designed, developed, and operated to help ensure that your data and all the devices that access it are highly secure.
+Microsoft business cloud services and Microsoft Professional Services are designed, developed, and operated to help ensure that your data and all the devices that access it are highly secure.
 The guiding principle of the security strategy at Microsoft is to assume breaches of our systems, and shorten the time between any compromise and its detection.
 Our global incident response team works around the clock to mitigate the effects of any attack against the Microsoft Cloud.

 Our systems and software help protect your data with strong security controls, along with a portfolio of technologies to help you arm your organization against emerging cyberthreats, manage a mobile workforce, and comply with government regulations.